Jasrat: Sources

+Information regarding Jasrat comes from a variety of sources from neighbouring polities, most of which were hostile to him and are often contradictory.
+Among his contemporary sources are Rajatarangini of Jonaraja and his pupil Shrivara, the court historians of Kashmiri sultan Zain ul-Abidin, Tarikh-i-Mubarak Shahi of Yahyā Sirhindi, the court historian of Sayyid sultan Mubarak Shah and Zafarnama of Sharaf al-Din Yazdi, the court historian of Timurid sultan Ibrahim.
+Other notable sources describing his life include Muntakhib-ut-Tawarikh by ʽAbd al-Qadir Badayuni (1540–1615), Tarikh-e-Firishta by Firishta (1570–1623), and Tabaqat-i-Akbari by Nizamuddin Ahmad (1551–1621), as well as 19th century work Rājdarshani by Ganesh Das.
+A few other sources providing minor details regarding Jasrat include Malfuzat-i-Timuri (probably written in 17th century), anonymous Tarikh-i-Kashmir (written 1590) and Baharistan-i-Shahi (written 1614), and Ain-i-Akbari (written 1596) of Abul Fazl.

+The conflict of Jasrat with Timur is narrated in Zafarnama of Yazdi and Tarikh-i-Mubarak Shahi of Sirhindi.
+His relationship with Kashmiri sultans and involvement in the Kashmir civil war is described in sufficient detail in Rajatarangini (which names him Mallīk Jasrath, the chief of Khuhkarā), as well as by Sirhindi.
+Account of his battles with Sayyid dynasty is found in a number of chronicles, but in most detail in Tarikh-i-Mubarak Shahi.
+However, Tarikh-i-Mubarak Shahi terminates in 1434, and for his later events and death we have to rely on the later 17th century sources.

 Background

-Although Firishta calls Jasrat a Gakhar, even though he is generally believed by historians to be a Khokhar instead.
-He was born to a local chieftain, Shaikha Khokhar in c.
+Although Firishta calls Jasrat a Gakhar, he is believed by most historians to be a Khokhar instead.
+He was born to a local chieftain, Shaikha in c.
 1375, during a time when Delhi Sultanate was in decline due to civil war among members of Tughlaq dynasty.
 (Note: Sirhindi calls Jasrat as Jasrath Shaikha Khokhar, which indicates that he was a son of Shaikha.
 Badaoni also calls him son of Shaikha (Khan 2023).
-K. S. Lal, however believes him to be a brother of Shaikha, as stated by Ferishta and Sharafuddin (Lal 1958)) In historical accounts, Jasrat has also been called as Jasrat Shaikha, hence the events of both have been sometimes confused.
+K. S. Lal, however believes him to be a brother of Shaikha, as stated by Ferishta and Sharafuddin (Lal 1958)) In historical accounts, Jasrat has also been called as Jasrat Shaikha, hence the events of both chieftains have been sometimes confused.
 (Note: The name Shaikha itself may have been a generic title of tribal chieftains of Punjab during medieval period.)
 In the late 14th century, Khokhars controlled the territory between the Salt Range (Kuh-i-Jud) and Sirmur in Himachal Pradesh, and were usually in a state of conflict with the Delhi sultans as well as neighbouring rulers in Kashmir and Jammu.
 Owing to the anarchy prevailing in the Delhi Sultanate, Shaikha conquered Lahore as well from the Tughlaq sultans in 1394.